ExpediaGroup/react-event-tracking/markdown/TrackingProvider.md

 ## TrackingProvider Nesting

 Multiple `TrackingProvider` components can be nested in order to iteratively enhance the configuration where the information is known.
 For example, consider a scenario where a `Calendar` component uses a `EventButton` component which triggers a `button.click` event.
-An application can build the set of payload needed for the `button.click` by nesting `TrackingProvider` wrappers in the areas of code that know the related information.
+An application can build the payload needed for the `button.click` by nesting `TrackingProvider` wrappers in the areas of code that know the related information.

 ### Example application wrapping a nested component